 State Librarian of California Stacey Aldrich resigned in October 2012 to accept the position of deputy secretary for the Office of Commonwealth Libraries of Pennsylvania.
 Aldrich assumed her new responsibilities in Harrisburg in early November.
 In many respects, this move to the Keystone State represents a homecoming.
 She attended the University of Pittsburgh for her Master of Arts and Bachelor of Arts degrees and her parents live in Pennsylvania.

-Prior to assuming his new responsibilities, Maginnity held the position of chief of the Library Development Services Bureau of the State Library.
-Maginnity joined the State Library in November 2005 with broad experience in a variety of public libraries and cooperative library systems and became the bureau chief in May 2008.
+Prior to the departure of Stacey Aldrich, Maginnity had been chief of the Library Development Services Bureau of the State Library.
+He joined the State Library in November 2005 with broad experience in a variety of public libraries and cooperative library systems and became the bureau chief in May 2008.
 Previous work experience in California included coordinator of the Sacramento-based Mountain Valley Library System, associate county librarian in Fresno, and Vallejo branch head for Solano County Library.
 In addition, he has worked for the Serra Cooperative Library System in Imperial and San Diego Counties and the Lassen County Library.
 Prior to coming to the Golden State, Maginnity worked for libraries in Canada and Mexico, including the Main Library of the Instituto Tecnológico in Monterrey, Mexico.
 He received his Master’s Degree from the School of Library and Information Science, University of Western Ontario, London, Ontario, Canada.